Become a Certified Nursing Assistant (CNA)

 - Complete a California Department of Public Health Certified Nurse Assistant Initial Application CDPH 283B form.

-Return as a completed packet the documents listed below.
+Applicants randomly selected for a conditional seat in the course will be contacted via email to return as a completed packet the documents listed below.
 These items must be scanned and saved as PDF files.
 Formats such as JPEG, GIF, BMP, TIF, screenshot, word documents, etc. will not be accepted.
-Applicants will be sent an email address to send the packet of completed documents.
+An email address will be provided to send the packet of completed documents.

 - American Heart Association CPR verification.
 Must show an expiration date.
 Label the PDF file "CPR".